 Keeping the Bedroom a Sacred Space

 There is a ton of research showing that working in bed is terrible for your health and your sex life.
 We're so crushed with deadlines and projects that we tend to let them overtake our lives.
 When you have a career-making assignment on the line, it is very tempting to bring the laptop into bed and work into the wee hours of the morning.

 This is extremely toxic and you shouldn't do it.
 Your bedroom should be a tranquil, calming space—a space you associate with getting freaky.
 Do things to ensure the sanctity of the bedroom.
 Get a salt lamp for soft light and healing properties, burn calming incense before bed (and sex), and spray your linens with a hypoallergenic lavender oil.
 Above all: keep work out of the bedroom.
 Keeping sex hot means making sure you protect the spaces where you're having it.

 Skipping on Sex

 You might think that everything else in life is of primary importance and sex is secondary.
 It can kind of seem trivial when you have a ton going on.
 Once you have kids, this issue will only be compounded ten-fold.

 Having a regular sex routine is critical for happy marriages.
 It may not sound like the hottest thing you've ever heard of, but maintenance sex helps you reaffirm closeness with your partner and form closer bonds.
 Don't skip on sex.
 Mark a designated time to get it on at least once a week.

-You never regret having sex once you have it.
-Getting to the the actual sex is the biggest battle of all.
+You never regret having sex once you have it—getting to the actual sex is the biggest battle of all.

 If something is really working for you, let your partner know.
 When we have a quietly understood set of sex moves, we can forget to remind our partners how much we like that one thing she does with her hips.